 - auto loan account

-- To be considered a credit tradeline, the credit accounts needs to have been seasoned for at least 12 or more months
+To be considered a credit tradeline, the credit accounts need to have been seasoned for at least 12 or more months:

 - Late payments are frowned upon after a bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale

 - One late payment after bankruptcy and/or housing event can be a deal killer depending on the lender